-If you don't have a record of your site/system's original configuration, you may need to call your nearest PSC service depot for assistance to return the scanner to normal function.
-Please be prepared to provide information about the store/chain, location, POS system and other pertinent information about the scanner being repaired.
+If you don't have a record of your site/system's original configuration, you may need to call Informatics for assistance to return the scanner to normal function.
+Please be prepared to provide information about the store/chain, location, and other pertinent information about the scanner being repaired.